AngelaCao28/academic-kickstart/content/home/about.md

 # Biography

-Anqi Cao is a Ph.D. candidate of computer science at the State Key Lab of CAD&CG, Zhejiang University and a ZJUVIS group member supervised by Prof. Yingcai Wu.
+Anqi Cao is a Ph.D. candidate of computer science at the State Key Lab of CAD&CG, Zhejiang University and a [ZJUIDG](https://zjuidg.org) member supervised by Prof. Yingcai Wu.

 I have received my bachelor's degree in computer science from College of Computer Science in Nankai University, 2019.

-My current research interests mainly include data visualization and visual analysis.
+My current research interests mainly include data visualization and visual analytics.